Volue-Public/energy-smp-docs/docs/mesh-data-transfer/configuration/configuration.md

 `path` defines location and name of the log file.
 `formatter` defines the way of storing log data.
 By default logs are stored as a json file.
 For more options refer to formatters [documentation](https://github.com/serilog/serilog/wiki/Formatting-Output).
 Other useful options in `Args` section are:
-- `rollOnFileSizeLimit` - enables log rotation when `fileSizeLimitBytes` is reached (bool, default is false).
+- `rollOnFileSizeLimit` - enables log rotation when `fileSizeLimitBytes` is reached (bool, default is false),
-- `fileSizeLimitBytes` - specifies maximum size of log file in bytes (default is 1 GB).
+- `fileSizeLimitBytes` - specifies maximum size of log file in bytes (default is 1 GB),
-- `retainedFileCountLimit` - specifies how many log files will be kept.
-Default value is 31.
-Use `null` to disable the limit.
+- `retainedFileCountLimit` - specifies how many log files will be kept (default value is 31, use `null` to disable the limit),
-- `rollingInterval` - enables log rotation when specific interval elapses (e.g. `Day`, `Month`, `Year`)
+- `rollingInterval` - enables log rotation when specific interval elapses (e.g. `Day`, `Month`, `Year`).

 More information can be found in serilog file sink [documentation](https://github.com/serilog/serilog-sinks-file).

-#### Brokers Configuration
+### Brokers Configuration

-ImportExport services operate on AMQP entities.
+Mesh Data Transfer service operates on AMQP entities.
 AMQP broker is a piece of software capable of relaying messages from one service to another.
-`BrokersConfiguration` configuration item allows the user to specify broker connection strings - we allow to specify more than one connection string.
+`BrokersConfiguration` configuration item allows the user to specify broker connection strings - more than one connection string is allowed.
 In case of connection failure, the service will choose the next connection string from the list and will try to establish a new connection.

 ```json